pinkterraces/dumbslate-angular-client/README.md

 The REST API was developed using Express framework for Node.js, which interfaces with a MongoDB database, leveraging Mongoose models to query the data.

+In case of issues with sign-up an existing account can be accessed with these details:
+DumbslateTest2 / password

 ### Tech Stack

 - Angular